The Kirby torus trick for surfaces

-\pf Proof of Fact 2.
-First we construct a smooth cellulation with $2$-cells that are polygons, not necessarily triangles.
+\pf Proof.
+Consider first the case that $\bdy S$ is empty.
+We will construct a smooth cellulation of $S$ with $2$-cells that are polygons glued together along their edges.
 Choose a Morse function $S\to \R$ that is proper (inverse images of compact sets are compact) and has all its critical points on distinct levels.
+The existence of such a function is a standard fact about compact smooth manifolds, and the noncompact case can be deduced from the compact case in the following way.
+First construct a proper smooth function $S\to [0,\infty)$, as for example in Proposition~2.28 in [L].
+This function has a dense set of noncritical values by Sard's Theorem, and the preimages of a sequence of noncritical values approaching $\infty$ cut $S$ into compact subsurfaces.
+Morse functions on these subsurfaces taking constant values on boundary components can then be combined to give a Morse function on $S$, and a small perturbation of this puts all critical points on distinct levels.

-Cutting $S$ along noncritical levels separating all critical levels then gives rise to a decomposition of $S$ into pieces that are diffeomorphic to disks, annuli, pairs of pants, or twisted pairs of pants (an annulus with a 1-handle attached to one of its boundary circles so as to produce a nonorientable surface).
-A twisted pair of pants can be further cut along a circle in its interior to produce an ordinary pair of pants and a M\"obius band.
+Having a proper Morse function $S\to [0,\infty)$ with all its critical points on distinct levels, we can then cut $S$ along noncritical levels separating all critical levels to obtain a decomposition of $S$ into pieces that are diffeomorphic to disks, annuli, pairs of pants, or annuli with a 1-handle attached to one boundary circle so as to produce a nonorientable surface.
+A surface of this last type can be further cut along a circle in its interior to produce a pair of pants and a M\"obius band.
 Thus $S$ is decomposed into disks, annuli, pairs of pants, and M\"obius bands, glued together along their boundary circles.
 From this a cellulation is easily obtained by inserting one vertex in each circle, then in each annulus connecting the two vertices in its boundary by an arc cutting the annulus into a square, in each pair of pants connecting the three vertices in its boundary by two arcs cutting the pair of pants into a polygon (a heptagon in fact), and in each M\"obius band inserting an edge to cut it into a triangle.

-Having the smooth cellulation, we can subdivide it to a triangulation by coning off to a new vertex in the interior of each polygon.
+(Think of the M\"obius band as a rectangle with two opposite edges identified, then cut the rectangle along a diagonal before identifying the opposite edges.)
+Having a smooth cellulation of $S$, we can then subdivide it to a smooth triangulation, although for the application of Fact~2 in Section~2 a smooth cellulation would suffice.

+The extension of this construction to the case that $\bdy S$ is nonempty is similar, using a proper Morse function with all its critical points in the interior of $S$ and with its restriction to $\bdy S$ a proper Morse function on $\bdy S$.
+Details are left to the reader.

+\proclaim Fact 3.
+If $T'_{\s}$ is a smooth structure on the punctured torus $T'$ then there is a compact subsurface of $T'_\s$ whose complement is diffeomorphic to $S^1\times\R$.